Command setvcp

 Syntax: setvcp <display-selection-options> (feature-code) [+|-] new-value) *

 In full generality, the new-value argument to setvcp is a 2 byte number.
 A handful of monitors have continuous features with values greater than 255.
 Also, the settable VCP feature x73 (Gamma) has a complex 2 byte encoding.
-Other than these exceptional casess, all settable values are integer values in the range 0..255, i.e. a single byte.
+Other than these exceptional cases, all settable values are integer values in the range 0..255, i.e. a single byte.

 $ ddcutil setvcp 10 50